nginx/unit-docs/source/howto/modules.rst

 this case, you can build your own package to be installed alongside the official distribution, adding the latter as a prerequisite.

-Here, we are packaging a custom PHP |_| 7.3 :ref:`module <installation-php>` to be installed next to the official Unit package; adjust the command samples to your scenario as needed.
-For Debian, Ubuntu, and other :file:`.deb`-based distributions, see the steps :ref:`here <modules-deb>`; for CentOS, Fedora, RHEL, and other :file:`.rpm`-based distributions, follow the steps :ref:`here
+Here, we are packaging a custom PHP |_| 7.3 :ref:`module
+<installation-modules-php>` to be installed next to the official Unit package;
+adjust the command samples to your scenario as needed.
+For Debian, Ubuntu, and other :file:`.deb`-based distributions, see the steps :ref:`here
-<modules-rpm>`.
+<modules-deb>`; for CentOS, Fedora, RHEL, and other :file:`.rpm`-based
+distributions, follow the steps :ref:`here <modules-rpm>`.

 .. note::